Here are suggestions and links to resources you might find helpful as you are starting out:

 This part of my site acts as a living document and therefore errors will happen!
 Please feel free to let me know if there are dead/incorrect links, typos, etc, and I will update it.
+The information provided here is for informational and educational purposes only and does not constitute professional mental health advice, diagnosis, or treatment.
+Always seek the advice of a qualified mental health professional for any questions about your mental health or well-being.

 Please note I cannot directly endorse or vouch for the quality or competence of any of these organizations.